kragen/derctuo/markdown/fluidic-household-pumping.md

 kilowatts, and if it be 40°, the power is nearly 400 kilowatts.

 Air has some other remarkable advantages as a heat transfer medium, aside from its low viscosity.
-It's less toxic than any other fluid.
+It’s less toxic than any other fluid.
-It's relatively non-corrosive up to 300° or so, and up to over 2000° for oxides, phosphates, and fluorides.
-It spans a wide range of temperatures in gaseous form, from -182° (oxygen's boiling point) to [some 1600° while preserving its nontoxic and noncorrosive character](https://en.wikipedia.org/wiki/NOx#Thermal), and up to an unlimited temperature if this is not important.
-For the time being, it's easily available, and the cost is low.
+It’s relatively non-corrosive up to 300° or so, and up to over 2000° for oxides, phosphates, and fluorides.
+It spans a wide range of temperatures in gaseous form, from -182° (oxygen’s boiling point) to [some 1600° while preserving its nontoxic and noncorrosive character](https://en.wikipedia.org/wiki/NOx#Thermal), and up to an unlimited temperature if this is not important.
+For the time being, it’s easily available, and the cost is low.

 At temperatures between 0° and 100° we can direct the flow of air with nearly any everyday solid material, including polyethylene bags, waxed